SudhanshuChoudharyGit/ReactMovieApplication/README.md

 ### Improvements you can perform

-Enhance Movie Search App UI
+- **Enhance Movie Search App UI**
-Incorporate Loading Spinner
+  Improve the user interface for a more visually appealing experience.

+- **Incorporate Loading Spinner**
+  Implement a loading spinner to provide visual feedback during data retrieval.

-Implement Movie Details (more of them)
+- **Implement Movie Details (more of them)**
+  Expand the movie details section to include more comprehensive information.

-Integrate Additional API (Any - IMDB rating or so) Implement Search History
+- **Integrate Additional API (Any - IMDB rating or so)** Extend functionality by integrating an additional API, such as fetching and displaying IMDB ratings.

+- **Implement Search History**
+  Add a feature to store and display search history for user convenience.

-Error Handling (A better one)
+- **Error Handling (A better one)**
+  Enhance error handling mechanisms for a more robust and user-friendly application.

-Favorite Movies List (Different tab)
+- **Favorite Movies List (Different tab)**
+  Introduce a separate tab or section to display a list of user-favorite movies.